Get

 European Shorthair

 Before you bring a new pet into your home, you need to ensure you have enough space for them to be happy and healthy.
-And when it comes to ensuring you have enough space for a feline, there are quite a few factors to consider and no hard and fast rules, but usually, if you have 20 square feet available for their supplies and an apartment larger than 300 square feet, you may have enough space for a cat 1.
+When it comes to ensuring you have enough space for a feline, there are quite a few factors to consider and no hard and fast rules, but usually, if you have 20 square feet available for their supplies and an apartment larger than 300 square feet, you may have enough space for a cat 1.

 There’s more to it than that though, so keep reading and we’ll break down everything you need to know so you don’t run into any unexpected surprises when you bring home your new furry friend!